gvwilson/thirdbit/src/fiction/in-heck/index.md

 He scooped up a wooden baton from the grass by his feet and swung it at his companion's head.
 Maddy heard it cut the air,
-but the bear was faster.
+but the rabbit was faster.
-She twisted sideways to avoid the first blow, ducked to avoid the second, then threw a punch that would have knocked the tiger halfway across the field if it had landed.
+She twisted sideways to avoid the first blow, ducked to avoid the second, then threw a kick that would have knocked the tiger halfway across the field if it had landed.

 It didn't.
 Instead,
-the tiger spun the baton around to knock the blow aside, then stepped in close and brought his hand up to the bear's throat.
+the tiger spun the baton around to knock the blow aside, then stepped in close and brought his hand up to the rabbit's throat.
 "Aaaand you're dead," he said pleasantly.

-Some of the children clapped.
+Some of the children clapped,
+Sindy and Gumption among them.
+When Maddy scowled at her sister, the younger Roo stuck out her tongue.

 "Oh come now,"
 Special Blazes said,
-"You can do better than that for my friend Meribeth, can't you?"
+"You can do better than that for my friend Thoughtful, can't you?"

-Gumption joined the applause,
-but stopped at a sour look from Maddy.
 "So here's the second lesson," the tiger said.
 "Training wins.